top of page

 This will drive some farmers out of business, which can also lead to higher food prices.

-In short, if you wanted to make the cost of food higher, you would restrict the production of oil and natural gas!
+In short, if you wanted to make the cost of food higher, you would restrict the exploration, mining and production of hydrocarbons!

-If you wanted to make people colder, you would restrict the production of oil and natural gas!
+If you wanted to make people colder, you would restrict the exploration, mining and production of hydrocarbons!

-If you wanted to make it harder for people to travel around their own country, you would restrict the production of oil and gas so that fuel prices went up!
+If you wanted to make it harder for people to travel around their own country, you would restrict the exploration, mining and production of hydrocarbons, so that fuel prices went up!

 Yet this is what our politicians are effectively doing to us.